-$$v(z_m)\theta(n+1)^{\theta-1} = w_i'(n)n + w_i(n) + c'(n+1)$$ (2)
+$$v(z_m)\theta(n+1)^{\theta-1} = w'i(n)n + w_i(n) + c'(n+1)$$ (2)

-and the hedonic wage function can be stated instead in terms of n, w(n) and its derivative w'(n).10 This condition holds in equilibrium for all individuals who choose to be leveraged managers, and summarizes these agents' demand for leverage.
-As applied to our context, lawyers' choice of n is greater, the greater their skill, z_m , and the lower ξ_i : higher skill makes leverage more valuable, and lawyers with lower ξ_i can obtain it at lower cost.
-The fact that n is an invertible function of worker skill means that similar relationships hold when looking at worker skill: lawyers with higher z_m and lower ξ_i choose to work with more skilled, as well as more, associates.
-In equilibrium, there will be systematic sorting between lawyers on the basis of skill, but not on other characteristics given that lawyers, and in particular lawyers who choose to work as associates, are assumed to have the same preferences for nonwage amenities as captured by ξ_i .
+where $w'i(n)$ determines how fast wages increase as we increase the skill required to increase leverage.
+Workers with higher skill (who can offer more help) allow for greater leverage and receive higher wages than lower-skilled workers.
+Given $z_m = m(z_w)$, the sorting function can be equivalently be written $z_m = m(n)$ and the above equation is a differential equation in w(n); all the other objects are given.
+This condition holds in equilibrium for all individuals who choose to be leveraged managers and summarizes these agents' demand for leverage.
+As applied to our context, lawyers' choice of n is greater, the greater their skill, z_m , and the lower ξ_i : higher skill makes leverage more valuable and lawyers with lower ξ_i can obtain it at lower cost.
+The fact that $n(z_w)$ is an invertible function of worker skill means that similar relationships hold when looking at worker skill: lawyers with higher z_m and lower ξ_i choose to work with more skilled, as well as more, associates.

-An empirical advantage of reformulating the problem in terms of the supply and demand for leverage rather than the supply and demand for skill is that n is a variable we observe directly in the data - it is the number of associates per partner.
-This makes the first order condition more useful for estimation purposes, because we have eliminated an unobservable variable.
-It also helps with respect to utilizing hedonic techniques in recovering w(n).
-A common problem that researchers encounter when utilizing hedonic techniques to recover supply or demand parameters is sorting on unobservables; absent this reformulation, we would face this problem as well, because we do not observe skill without error (in fact, we do not observe it at all).
-Given the assumptions of our model, this is not an issue here: because there is no systematic matching between partners and associates on characteristics other than skill, there is no problem associated with sorting on unobservables - we observe a sufficient statistic, n, which summarizes all relevant aspects of skill, including both that which is captured in usual proxies and that which is not.
-The invertibility property means that the quantities n and w'(n) summarize a lot of information in equilibrium. n is not only the number of workers per manager, but is also an error-free index of workers' skill.
-Likewise w'(n) is not only the marginal price is $\frac{dw_i(n)}{dn}$.
+An empirical advantage of reformulating the problem in terms of the supply and demand for leverage rather than the supply and demand for skill is that $n(z_w)$ is a variable we observe directly in the data - it is the number of associates per partner.
+This makes the first order condition more useful for estimation purposes because we have eliminated an unobservable variable.
+It also helps with respect to utilizing hedonic regressions to provide evidence on w(n).
+A common problem that researchers encounter when utilizing hedonic techniques is sorting on unobservables; absent this reformulation, we would face this problem as well because we do not observe skill without error (in fact, we do not observe it at all).
+Given the assumptions of our model, this is not an issue here.
+Because there is no systematic matching between partners and associates on associate characteristics other than skill, there is no problem associated with sorting on unobservables - we observe a sufficient statistic, n, which summarizes all relevant aspects of skill, including both that which is captured in usual proxies and that which is not.9